jayaemekar/systemdesign/docs/DesigningFacebookNewsfeed.md

   </kbd>
 </p>

-## 7. Detailed Component Design
+### Detailed Component Design
 Let’s discuss different components of our system in detail.

 **a.
 Feed generation**

-Let’s take the simple case of the newsfeed generation service fetching most recent posts from all the users and entities that Jane follows; the query would look like this:
+Take, for example, the newsfeed creation service retrieving the most recent postings from all the persons and entities Jane follows; the query would be:

         (SELECT FeedItemID FROM FeedItem WHERE UserID in ( SELECT EntityOrFriendID FROM UserFollow WHERE UserID = <current_user_id> and type = 0(user))